 5) Provide just as much analysis as evidence.

-This is important to make a note of: there should be just as much analysis as there is evidence.
-For instance, for every sentence providing dates and facts, there should be at least one additional sentence elaborating on what that informations means, in relation to your overall hypothesis or point.
+This is important to make a note of there should be just as much analysis as there is evidence.
+For instance, for every sentence providing dates and facts, there should be at least one additional sentence elaborating on what that information means, in relation to your overall hypothesis or point.
 Every piece of analysis needs to contribute to the hypothesis.

 There you have five top tips to better understanding what is necessary for being successful in the study of history in senior high school studies.
 It’s in private lessons that I am keen to elaborate on these guidelines and put them into practice, to ensure students are achieving their best results possible.
 Good luck!